Is the Tropospheric Hotspot a Problem for Climate Science?

 “The warming patterns shown in the revised dataset are similar to those shown in the original study except that expected patterns now appear somewhat more clearly.
 These include a near-moist-adiabatic profile of tropical warming with a peak warming rate of 0.25–0.3 K/decade near 300 hPa since either 1959 or 1979.
 This is interesting given that (a) many studies have reported less-than-expected tropospheric warming, and (b) there has been a slowing of ocean surface warming in the last 15 years in the tropics.
 We support the findings of other recent studies (Po-Chedley et al 2015) that reports of weak tropospheric warming have likely been due to flaws in calibration and other problems and that warming patterns have proceeded in the way expected from models.”[4]

-At the top of this post, you can see the trends in the upper troposphere warming greater rates than the surface for the tropics consistent with what we would expect from sound meteorological principles.
+You can see the trends in the upper troposphere warming greater rates than the surface for the tropics consistent with what we would expect from sound meteorological principles.
 In other words, the tropospheric hotspot appears to be a nonissue for climate science.

 References: